Harmons: History

 In 1932, George Reese (Jake) Harmon and his wife Irene started a small grocery store called "The Market Spot" which initially sold fruit and vegetables.
 The couple lived in a small living quarters behind the store which was located at 3300 South and Main Street in Salt Lake County (modern day South Salt Lake).
 Soon, the store was selling many other grocery items.
 In 1942, after a vehicle collided with the store and caused serious structural damage, the Harmons went on to open a cafe.
 By 1945, the cafe was sold and a new grocery store, initially called "The Green Store", was opened at 4000 West and 3500 South.
 This site eventually became the first "Harmons Market" and is still a Harmons site today, although with a new structure (the original Harmons Market burned in 1971).
 A new replacement store became the first "Harmons Supermarket".
 By 1976, there were two Harmons, and by 1998, there were eight.

 Since then, Harmons has more than doubled the number of locations.
-Despite the closing of a store in Ogden in 2015 (which they sold to Ridley's Family Markets, which is, as of 2021, now an empty building), Harmons has expanded somewhat aggressively throughout Utah.
+Despite the closing of its "5 Points" store in Northern Ogden near Harrisville in 2015 (which they sold to Ridley's Family Markets, which would also close their doors leaving the sizable property empty as of early 2020), Harmons has expanded somewhat aggressively throughout Utah.
 In 2011, they took over a 10000 sqft (compared to the average size for Harmons of 68000 sqft), locally owned market known as Emigration Market, opening up their first "urban" location in the Yalecrest neighborhood in Salt Lake City, while also expanding into Farmington at the Station Park development.
 They expanded their urban presence with the opening of a new location on the east end of the City Creek Center development in the heart of downtown Salt Lake City in March 2012.
 They continued with another expansion phase in 2016, opening two locations in Santa Clara in southern Utah, and Lehi on the Wasatch Front.
 They opened their 18th store in Holladay - their 3rd "urban" location, in mid February 2018, while a 19th location opened in Riverton in mid-2018 as part of a major new mixed-use development.